 As a school, we are committed to the high quality teaching and learning of Literacy.
 Having good literacy skills are vital life skills to have and we believe strongly in equipping children with the necessary skills and confidence that they will need to become lifelong learners.
 We promote high standards of literacy by equipping pupils with a strong command of the spoken and written word and developing their love of literature through widespread reading for pleasure.

-We follow the Imaginative Learning Projects used in the Cornerstones curriculum as a context for teaching the fundamental skills above in the EYFS, KS1 and KS2.
-We also use Read Write Inc (Ruth Miskin) to teach a synthetic and rigorous phonics system as well as Big Reading (Andrell Education) and Big Writing (Andrell Education).
-A cursive handwriting approach is taught throughout the school and Grammar, Punctuation and Spelling lessons are also taught frequently to secure basic skills.
+Topics are used as a context for teaching the fundamental skills above in the EYFS, KS1 and KS2.
+We use Read Write Inc (Ruth Miskin) to teach a synthetic and rigorous phonics system as well as Big Reading (Andrell Education) to teach key reading skills.
+A cursive handwriting approach is taught throughout the school and Grammar, Punctuation and Spelling lessons are taught frequently to secure basic skills.

 Regular assessments are carried out in Literacy to identify gaps in the children’s learning, which can be subsequently planned for.
-We use the Big Writing criterion scale to assess children’s writing, the Assertive Mentoring reading system to assess children’s reading and the RWI assessments to assess phonics.
-The objectives in the Big Reading criterion scales are used to teach reading.
+We use the National Curriculum criteria to assess children’s reading and writing and the RWI assessments to assess phonics.

 Read Write Inc